Dr Natasha Saunders

 Research areas

 Dr Saunders' research sits at the intersection of global politics and political theory, focusing on contemporary social and political thought as a framework for analysing pressing global issues.
-She has a particular interest in issues of forced migration, human rights, and citizenship, and in conceptualisations of, and questions about, political responsibility, social justice, political subjectivity, and agency.
-While interested in a range of traditions in international/global political theory, Dr Saunders has a particular interest in the work of Michel Foucault, Hannah Arendt, Iris Marion Young and Judith Butler.
+She has a particular interest in issues of forced migration, human rights, and digital border control practices, and in conceptualisations of, and questions about, political responsibility, social justice, political subjectivity, and agency.
+Dr Saunders is currently in the early stages of a new research project exploing the Ethics of Border Controls in a Digital Age.

-Dr Saunders' doctoral research exploring the emergence and (re)conceptualisation of 'the refugee problem' was funded by the ESRC.
-She has recently received a Research Incentive Grant from the Carnegie Trust for the Universities of Scotland to to detail the political activism of refugees and asylum seekers in Scotland since 1999.
+Dr Saunders' research has been funded by the ESRC and by the Carnegie Trust for the Universities of Scotland.
+Her most recent project, funded by a Carnegie Trust Research Incentive Grant details the political activism of refugees and asylum seekers in Scotland since 1999, with findings recently published in Millennium: Journal of International Studies.
 Her research has been published in Refugee Survey Quarterly, and The International Journal of Human Rights.
 Her book, International Political Theory and the Refugee Problem, was published in 2018 as part of the Routledge Research in the Global Politics of Migration series.
+She has also contributed to two books on the thought of Hannah Arendt.

-Dr Saunders is the Associate Editor of the Journal of International Political Theory, and is Book Review Editor for School of International Relations in-house journal Contemporary Voices: St Andrews Journal of International Relations.
-She acts as a peer reviewer for a number of prominent journals in her field, including: Citizenship Studies, Refugee Survey Quarterly, Journal of Refugee Studies, Journal of International Political Theory, Journal of Ethnic and Migration Studies, and Review of International Studies.
+Dr Saunders is the Associate Editor of the Journal of International Political Theory.
+She acts as a peer reviewer for a number of prominent journals in her field, including: Citizenship Studies, Refugee Survey Quarterly, Journal of Refugee Studies, Journal of International Political Theory, Journal of Ethnic and Migration Studies, Citizenship Studies, and Review of International Studies.

 PhD supervision